geekiam/website/content/nuxt/getting-started-with-nuxt.md

 ---
-title: How to Get started with Nuxt
+title: How to get started with Nuxt
 menu-title: Getting started with Nuxt
 tutorial-section: getting-started
 description: Learn how to create server-side rendered applications by using